-American personal finance site Get Rich Slowly takes a look at ten of the best recession-proof jobs.
+American personal finance site Get Rich Slowly looks at ten of the best recession-proof jobs.
 It covers a range of industries including knowledge-based areas such as information technology, entertainment and engineering.

 One career that pops up in the Get Rich Slowly story is education.
 For a long time teaching was underpaid and undervalued.
+It still is.
 But there’s a shortage of teachers in most countries and plenty of young people to educate.

 There’s a wealth of information in the story including a number of alternative views.
 I’d be interested to hear what others think about recession-proof careers.